 NOTE: It is possible for a student to fail SAP (and not be eligible for financial aid) but not be academically dismissed from the school.
 In this situation, a student has successfully earned the right to completely pay for school on their own.
 Financial Aid SAP and WJU's Academic Probation/Dismissal policies are different.
-Please refer to "Academic Probation" and "Academic Dismissal" for specific details.
+Please refer to the Registrar website www.jessup.edu/registrar/academics-policies-and-procedures/academic-standings) for specific details on Academic Probation and Academic Dismissal.